 For purposes of this Code of Student Conduct, elementary consequences apply to students in grades K-6 and secondary consequences apply to students in grades 7-12.
 District personnel will use their professional judgment in determining which disciplinary consequences for the listed offenses will be most effective in dealing with the student's misconduct, taking into account the following factors:

 - The student’s age and maturity level;

 - The nature and seriousness of the infraction;

 - The student’s attitude; and

 The disciplinary consequences apply to all students, although special procedures must be followed with regard to disciplining students with disabilities.

-The penalties listed under the “Consequences” section for each class of offenses are disciplinary options and need not to be imposed in any certain order.
+The penalties listed under the “Consequences” section for each class of offenses are disciplinary options and need not be imposed in any certain order.
 Moreover, there is no requirement that all disciplinary options listed be exhausted before a student may be disciplined for second or subsequent offenses.

 Scope of Authority